 At its 15th Session, CBS approved the reformation of the Expert Team on Aircraft-Based Observing systems (ET-ABO) within OPAG-IOS.

-Together, these two teams will form the Aircraft-Based Observations Program, which will be supported by the AMDAR Trust Fund.
+Together, these two teams form the Aircraft-Based Observations Program, which will be supported by the AMDAR Trust Fund.
 The programmatic structure and support mechanisms are depicted in this diagram.

 At its 15th Session (2012), CBS approved the reformation of the Expert Team on Aircraft-Based Observing sytems (ET-ABO).